-Abstract
+19 Abstract

-Water scarcity is a growing problem around the world, and regions such as California are 20 21 working to develop diversified, interconnected, and flexible water supply portfolios.
-To meet their resilient water portfolio goals, water utilities and irrigation districts will need to cooperate 22 across scales to finance, build, and operate shared water supply infrastructure.
-However, 23 planning studies to date have generally focused on partnership-level outcomes (i.e., highly 24 aggregated mean cost-benefit analyses), while ignoring the heterogeneity of benefits, costs, and 25 risks across the individual investing partners.
-This study contributes an exploratory modeling 26 analysis that tests thousands of alternative water supply investment partnerships in the Central 27 Valley of California, using a high-resolution simulation model to evaluate the effects of new 28 infrastructure on individual water providers.
-The viability of conveyance and groundwater 29 banking investments are as strongly shaped by partnership design choices (i.e., which water 30 providers are participating, and how do they distribute the project's debt obligation?) as by 31 extreme hydrologic conditions (i.e., floods and droughts).
-Importantly, most of the analyzed 32 partnership structures yield highly unequal distributions of water supply and financial risks 33 across the partners, limiting the viability of cooperative partnerships.
-Partnership viability is 34 especially rare in the absence of groundwater banking facilities, or under dry hydrologic 35 conditions, even under explicitly optimistic assumptions regarding climate change.
-These results 36 37 emphasize the importance of high-resolution simulation models and careful partnership structure 38 design when developing resilient water supply portfolios for institutionally complex regions confronting scarcity.
-39
+20 Water scarcity is a growing problem around the world, and regions such as California are

+21 working to develop diversified, interconnected, and flexible water supply portfolios.
+To meet

+22 their resilient water portfolio goals, water utilities and irrigation districts will need to cooperate aggregated mean cost-benefit analyses), while ignoring the heterogeneity of benefits, costs, and risks across the individual investing partners.
+This study contributes an exploratory modeling analysis that tests thousands of alternative water supply investment partnerships in the Central

+23 across scales to finance, build, and operate shared water supply infrastructure.
+However,

+24 planning studies to date have generally focused on partnership-level outcomes (i.e., highly

+Valley of California, using a high-resolution simulation model to evaluate the effects of new providers are participating, and how do they distribute the project's debt obligation?) as by

+29 infrastructure on individual water providers.
+The viability of conveyance and groundwater

+30 banking investments are as strongly shaped by partnership design choices (i.e., which water across the partners, limiting the viability of cooperative partnerships.
+Partnership viability is especially rare in the absence of groundwater banking facilities, or under dry hydrologic

+32 extreme hydrologic conditions (i.e., floods and droughts).
+Importantly, most of the analyzed

+33 partnership structures yield highly unequal distributions of water supply and financial risks

+36 conditions, even under explicitly optimistic assumptions regarding climate change.
+These results

+37 emphasize the importance of high-resolution simulation models and careful partnership structure

+38 design when developing resilient water supply portfolios for institutionally complex regions

+39 confronting scarcity.

-1 Introduction
+40 1 Introduction

-In May 2021, California Governor Newsom announced a \$5.1 billion package for "immediate drought response and long-term water resilience investments" (Office of Governor Gavin Newsom, 2021).
-This follows the administration's Water Resilience Portfolio Initiative (WRPI), an ambitious blueprint for bolstering the state's water security (Newsom et al., 2020).
-The WRPI recommends a suite of actions to overcome challenges such as population growth, groundwater overdraft, and aging infrastructure, as well as climate change, which is already making droughts more frequent and severe (AghaKouchak, Cheng, Mazdiyasni, & Farahmand, 2014; AghaKouchak et al., 2021; Berg & Hall, 2017; Diffenbaugh, Swain, & Touma, 2015).
-Focal point recommendations in the WRPI include (1) expanding, improving, and diversifying the state's water storage and conveyance infrastructure, (2) developing flexible institutions for water sharing (e.g., groundwater banking), and (3) preparing for more climate change-related extreme droughts and floods.
-The WRPI envisions a future in which separate agencies, utilities, and stakeholder groups collaboratively develop and manage a shared network of water infrastructure that bridges local, regional, and statewide scales.
-However, at present, it is not clear that planners have the tools they need to build this "cohesive, resilient 'water system of systems' across California" (Newsom et al., 2020).
+In May 2021, California Governor Newsom announced a \$5.1 billion package for 41 "immediate drought response and long-term water resilience investments" (Office of Governor 42 Gavin Newsom, 2021).
+This follows the administration's Water Resilience Portfolio Initiative 43 (WRPI), an ambitious blueprint for bolstering the state's water security (Newsom et al., 2020).
+44 The WRPI recommends a suite of actions to overcome challenges such as population growth, 45 groundwater overdraft, and aging infrastructure, as well as climate change, which is already 46 making droughts more frequent and severe (AghaKouchak, Cheng, Mazdiyasni, & Farahmand, 47 2014; AghaKouchak et al., 2021; Berg & Hall, 2017; Diffenbaugh, Swain, & Touma, 2015).
+48 Focal point recommendations in the WRPI include (1) expanding, improving, and diversifying 49 the state's water storage and conveyance infrastructure, (2) developing flexible institutions for 50 water sharing (e.g., groundwater banking), and (3) preparing for more climate change-related 51 extreme droughts and floods.
+The WRPI envisions a future in which separate agencies, utilities, 52 and stakeholder groups collaboratively develop and manage a shared network of water 53 infrastructure that bridges local, regional, and statewide scales.
+However, at present, it is not 54 clear that planners have the tools they need to build this "cohesive, resilient 'water system of 55 56 systems' across California" (Newsom et al., 2020).
 In this work, we show that traditional water supply planning tools are unsuitable for the task at hand.
-Exploratory modeling contributes new insights for designing and evaluating collaborative water investment partnerships under uncertainty.
-These insights have broad relevance beyond California, including the entire Western U.S. and other water-scarce regions around the world seeking to develop more resilient water supply systems.
+Exploratory modeling contributes new 57 insights for designing and evaluating collaborative water investment partnerships under 58 uncertainty.
+These insights have broad relevance beyond California, including the entire Western 59

+U.S. and other water-scarce regions around the world seeking to develop more resilient watersupply systems.